 It’s important to keep the big picture in mind and avoid holding onto specific solutions that leave narrow wiggle room to maneuver.
 The decisions you make will have a direct impact on your ability to endure.
-It’s not about making a 150 degree change.
+It’s not about making a 180-degree change.
 It’s about revisiting what you’re doing and broadening your view.
 Ask yourself, “What is the larger aim?”

 The explorer Roald Amundsen recognized that the main ambition was about pioneering achievement…accomplishing something that hadn’t been done before.
-It was not about being tied to a taking a specific route.
+It was not about it taking a specific route.
 Upon hearing that other explorers had beaten him to the North Pole, he made a bold move.
 He changed course, proclaiming that the mission from the start was about scientific discovery.
 He stayed true to his aim and went on to become a national hero as the first person ever to reach the South Pole.